– The Morning Mercury, March 30, 1923

 Beyond aesthetics, the building holds a special place in the community.
 It is home to so many fond memories – and has been for nearly a century.
 For those attended the premiere of “Moby Dick,” saw Shirley Jones in concert, visited during a school field trip or danced in a recital on its historic stage.
 It has been a gathering place for family, friends, and neighbors who come together to experience the power of the performing arts.

-In its nearly 40-year history, the Zeiterion has become Southcoast Massachusetts’ premiere performing arts center.
+In its 40-year history, the Zeiterion has become Southcoast Massachusetts’ premiere performing arts center.
 Along with resident companies New Bedford Symphony Orchestra and New Bedford Festival Theatre, it offers the best in live entertainment: musicals to plays, rock to symphony, comedy to dance.
 And when these performances were paused during the Covid-19 pandemic, the Zeiterion survived thanks to its community, which helped to keep the lights on during devastating financial loss.
 It’s with the support of its patrons, members, donors and sponsors that drives the organization to dream big like the Zeitz brothers in hopes of inspiring the next generation to come.

 For the audience, it’s about who is on stage.
 For us, it’s about who is in the seats.